TheImagingSource/tiscamera/doc/pages/camera-ip-conf.rst

     .. warning::
        **WARNING:** These actions may pose a security threat to the computer.
-If there is a professional administrator at your facility, please contact this person to assure the working environment is not endangered by these actions.
+Please contact the system administrator before executing these actions.
-       We do not take responsibility for any damage to you, your system or your environment caused by these actions.
+       We take no responsibility for damage to persons, systems or environments.
-       Usage at own risk.
+       Use at your own risk.

   - The camera is misconfigured.
-    If the camera has a temporary IP configuration and is not reachable a simple reconnecting of the camera should reset the configuration.
+    If the camera has a temporary IP configuration and is not reachable, simply reconnecting the camera should reset the configuration.

     If the static ip is misconfigured and the camera has a address